Jean28518/linux-guides/README.md

 # linux-guides
-Anleitungen rund um Linux und Open Source
+Instructions around Linux and Open Source

-Feedback, Verbesserungen und Anregungen sind explizit erwünscht!
+Feedback, improvements and suggestions are explicitly welcome!